 MBA Scholarships & Fellowships: The Carlson School gives a large number of financial awards to MBA students each year.
 There are scholarships for women, veterans, diverse candidates, international students—the list goes on.
 When you’re enrolled in a full-time MBA program, you will automatically be considered for any eligible scholarship.

 MSBA Scholarship: Carlson School offers $20,000 merit-based scholarships to full-time MSBA graduate students.
 Carlson and UMTC also provide a limited number of merit-based scholarships to international students.
 As you might imagine, these are quite competitive.
 If you are eligible and enroll in the MSBA program, you will automatically be considered for the award.

 Data Science Meetups & Communities in Minnesota

-The Twin Cities area is loaded with data meetups—many of them focused on specific tools & technologies.
+The Twin Cities area has a variety of data meetups—many of them focused on specific tools & technologies.
 We also recommend you check out the website of MinneAnalytics, which has an active data science community and a helpful list of user group meetups on its website.

-- Social Data Science: This altruistic group is sponsored by UST’s Center of Excellence for Big Data (CoE4BD) and it’s open to anyone who wishes to give back to the community.
+Social Data Science: This altruistic group is open to anyone who wishes to give back to the community.
 Meetups focus on applying data science to data provided by non-profit organizations.

-- MinneAnalytics Conferences: MinneAnalytics organizes a large number of annual conferences, including Big Data Tech, MAMA (marketing analytics), FARCON (financial and retail analytics), HALICON (healthcare analytics), SportCon (sports analytics), IoT Fuse (Internet of Things), etc. You’re bound to find something in your field!
+MinneAnalytics Conferences: MinneAnalytics organizes a large number of annual conferences, including Data Tech, HALICON (healthcare analytics), and many more.
+You’re bound to find something in your field!